Dynamics of Non-Classical Interval Exchanges: Dynamics

+\begin{proposition} The map $\mu \to (\lambda^\mu_\alpha)$ is a linear homeomorphism from the set of $T$-invariant probability measures onto the set $C(\x)$.
+In particular, the non-classical interval exchange $T$ is uniquely ergodic if and only if $C(\x) = \x$. \end{proposition}

-Let $W_{r_n} = (JQ_n)^{-1}W_{r_0}$.
-Subsequently, we will be interested in estimating the Lebesgue measure of subsets of $JQ_n(W_{r_n})$.
-Here, by Lebesgue measure we mean the probability measure on $W_{r_0}$ given by the $(d-2)$-volume form induced on it as a sub-manifold of $\Delta$, normalized so that the total volume of $W_{r_0}$ is 1.
+Subsequently, we will be interested in estimating the Lebesgue measure of subsets of $\Gamma Q_n(W_n)$.
+Here, Lebesgue measure means the probability measure on $W_0$ given by the $(d-2)$-volume form induced on it as a sub-manifold of $\Delta$, normalized so that the total volume of $W_0$ is 1.
+We shall denote it by $\ell$.

-For example, to get an estimate of $\ell(JQ_n(W_{r_n}))$, we first push-forward, by $JQ_n$, the volume form on $W_{r_n}$.
-Since there are finitely many configurations spaces, the volumes of any two configuration spaces $W_r$ and $W_s$ differ up to some factor that depends only on $d$.
-So now compare the actual measure on $W_{r_0}$ to the push-forward.
-The Radon-Nikodym derivative of the actual measure with respect to the push-forward is just the Jacobian of $JQ_n$, restricted as a map from $W_{r_n}$ to $W_{r_0}$.
-So integrating the Jacobian over $W_{r_n}$ gives us $\ell(JQ_n(W_{r_n}))$ up to the factor that relates the volumes of the two configuration spaces.
-This shows that to give quantitative estimates, one needs to understand the Jacobian of $JQ_n$ restricted as a map from $W_{r_n}$ to $W_{r_0}$.
-We denote this Jacobian by $\J(JQ_n)$.
+For example, to get an estimate of $\ell(\Gamma Q_n(W_n))$, we first push-forward, by $\Gamma Q_n$, the volume form on $W_n$.
+Since there are finitely many configuration spaces, the volumes of any two configuration spaces $W_r$ and $W_s$ differ up to some factor that depends only on $d$.
+So now compare the actual measure on $W_0$ to the push-forward.
+The Radon-Nikodym derivative of the actual measure with respect to the push-forward is just the Jacobian of $\Gamma Q_n$, restricted as a map from $W_n$ to $W_0$.
+So integrating the Jacobian over $W_n$ gives us $\ell(\Gamma Q_n(W_n))$ up to the factor that relates the volumes of the two configuration spaces.
+This shows that to give quantitative estimates, one needs to understand the Jacobian of $\Gamma Q_n$ restricted as a map from $W_n$ to $W_0$.
+We denote this Jacobian by $\J(\Gamma Q_n)$.

-Suppose a stage $\pi_n$ is combinatorially the same as $\pi_0$ and suppose $\Gamma$ is a finite splitting sequence starting from $\pi_0$.
-If the Jacobian $\J(JQ_n)$ is roughly the same at all points, then the relative probability that $\Gamma$ follows $\pi_n$ is also roughly the same as the probability that an expansion starts with $\Gamma$.
+Suppose $\pi_n$ is the same as $\pi_0$ at some stage in the expansion and suppose $\jmath$ is a finite splitting sequence starting from $\pi_0$.
+If the Jacobian $\J(\Gamma Q_n)$ is roughly the same at all points, then the relative probability that $\jmath$ follows $\pi_n$ is also roughly the same as the probability that an expansion starts with $\jmath$.
 We make the notion of the Jacobian being roughly the same at all points, precise below.